zhandongxu/Shenzhen-Transit-network/README.md

 # Shenzhen-Transit-network
-The source data of Shenzhen Transit network "Route.txt": The file records route information (route ID, short name, full name, and the type of transportation used on a route).
+The source data of Shenzhen Transit network.

+"Route.txt": The file records route information (route ID, short name, full name, and the type of transportation used on a route).

 "Stop.txt": The file records bus stop information (stop ID, stop name, latitude, and longitude).